Herman Martell: Later life and death

 After his football career, Martell worked for the Reliance Collection Agency.
 He later partnered with Ernest Crest and formed Crest and Martell Inc. After it was dissolved, he formed the Martell Credit Service, Inc., and served as head of the organization until retiring in 1955.
 He and Fee Klaus worked on founding the Packers Alumni Association, with Martell serving as a president of the organization.
 He also succeeded Don Hutson as "chief quarterback" for the "Green Bay Packer Quarterback Club", which was sponsored by the Packers Alumni Association.

 Martell organized a blood bank for the Knights of Columbus and served as chairman of the blood bank.
 He was a member of the Benevolent and Protective Order of Elks, the Holy Name Society of St. Matthew's Church and the Wisconsin Collection Association.
 He married Henrietta Walker and had a son and daughter with her.
-Martell was ill in his last two years and died on October 27, 1957, in Green Bay, after suffering a cerebral hemorhage.
+Martell was ill in his last two years and died on October 27, 1957, in Green Bay, after suffering a cerebral hemorrhage.